kazemicode/labs-auth0-fga-for-rag/README.md

     **⚠️ Note to internal Okta employees: Do NOT use your EMU (Enterprise-managed user) account since Codespaces are disabled.**

-2. An Auth0 account: You'll also need an Auth0 account.
-You should use a new account for our labs so that you have a fresh tenant.
-Register for one [here](https://auth0.com/signup).
+2. An Auth0 FGA account: You'll need an Auth0 FGA account.
+We'll walk you through how to set this up in the lab.
+3. An OpenAI account: Last, you'll need an OpenAI account to create an OpenAI API key for this lab.
+We'll walk you through how to set this up in the lab.

 ## Accessing and Working with Auth0 Labs